Depth Perception Test

 Step 4: Review all findings and determine the next steps

-Finally, examine all test results and documented observations together.
+Finally, all test results and documented observations will be examined together.
 Take note of any unusual or inconsistent results and identify if there is a potential trend indicating poor depth perception.

 As healthcare practitioners, it is crucial to understand the far-reaching implications of depth perception and how assessing it accurately can significantly enhance the overall well-being and quality of life of our patients.